Causes of Death

 Other (specify below)

 Comments and/or Other Regions

 Statistical Areas Level 4 (SA4)

 Statistical Areas Level 3 (SA3)

 Information is collected from the relevant State and Territory Registrars of Births, Deaths and Marriages on a monthly basis.

-Prior to 1997, only the underlying cause of death was coded, but with the adoption of the US developed Mortality Medical Data Software (MMDS), all causes of death, as well as underlying cause, were coded for 1997 and subsequent years.
+Prior to 1997, only the underlying cause of death was coded, but with the adoption of the US-developed Mortality Medical Data Software (MMDS), all causes of death, as well as underlying cause, were coded for 1997 and subsequent years.
 The adoption of MMDS caused a break in the underlying cause of death statistical series due to differing coding interpretations inherent in the US software.
 ICD-10 was introduced for the 1999 processing cycle and applied to data from 1997.
-Comparability factors to allow comparison between ICD-9 and ICD-10 have been developed and published.
+Comparability factors to allow comparison between ICD-9 and ICD-10 have been developed and published by the ABS.